napix/NapixServer/docs/first_step.rst

 The load method takes one parameters : the parent manager.
-It can be used to write multi level manager, eg if we wanted to edit multiple files, we could have written a manager that list the files, and then instanciate a BasicPasswordFileManager for each file found.
+It can be used to write multi level manager, eg if we wanted to edit multiple files, we could have written a manager that list the files, and then instantiate a :class:`BasicPasswordFileManager` for each file found.
 Anyway, in our case, we don't use this, and as our manager is a *first level* manager (directly under /), parent is set to :obj:`None`.

-The inheritance cases are treated in :ref:`inheritance`.
-;; FIXME not working

 .. literalinclude:: /samples/basicpasswordfile.py
     :lines: 4,12,16,36-49